Vertigo & Vestibular Rehabilitation

 Our Vestibular Physiotherapists at Surrey Hwy 10 Physio finds that patients often have significant improvement within the first session, with some patients requiring more than 1-2 sessions.
 Cases of traumatic onset can have a higher recurrence rate and may require additional sessions.

-Looking for vertigo & vestibular rehabilitation in Lower Mainland, BC?
+Looking for Vertigo & Vestibular Rehabilitation in Lower Mainland, BC?

 We have a team of experienced team accepting new patients at our Allied Physiotherapy Health Group.
 Let us help you restore mobility, regain functional independence, and achieve overall wellness.
 Book an online appointment now with us.